alexandregama/swarmic-examples/rest/README.md

 This example show how to build a JAX-RS service using Undertow and RESTEasy fragments

-## Building

-Before playing with samples, make sure to install `bom` and `parent` artifacts in your local maven repo by issue the following command at the root of the repo.

-`mvn clean install`

-You can then take a look at existing samples.

 ## Running from maven

-Once built, you can run the example with
+You can run the example with

-`mvn exec:exec`
+`mvn clean package exec:exec`

 You can then test the Rest service with url (with curl or your browser)